Puffer fish Costa Rica

 It may interested you: 12 most poisonous fish in the world

-The freshwater puffer fish
+The freshwater type

 It is a brackish water fish, which adapts to a community freshwater aquarium; despite being territorial and somewhat aggressive, it can coexist with other species.